tiagoaoa/TALM/README.md

 The following publications describe the TALM model and the Trebuchet runtime in detail:

 1. **Tiago A. O. Alves; Leandro A. J. Marzulo; Guido Araujo.** “Trebuchet: A Multi-threaded Implementation of the TALM Model.” *Proceedings of the International Symposium on Computer Architecture and High Performance Computing (SBAC-PAD)*, 2007.
-2. **Tiago A. O. Alves.** “Trebuchet: Uma Máquina Virtual Dataflow com Suporte à Especulação.”
-M.Sc.
-Thesis, COPPE/UFRJ, 2008.
+2. **Tiago A. O. Alves.** “DATAFLOW EXECUTION FOR RELIABILITY AND PERFORMANCE IN CURRENT HARDWARE.”
+Doctoral Thesis, COPPE/UFRJ, 2014.

 These references explain the programming model, the speculative execution mechanisms, and the experimental setups that motivated this codebase.